buddhist-uni/buddhist-uni.github.io/_content/canon/iti43.md

 year: 1997
 ---

-> Such a bhikkhu cannot attain Enlightenment
+> a bhikkhu who is without ardour and without fear of wrongdoing is incapable of attaining enlightenment